docksal/docksal/docs/tools/drush.md

 <a name="site-aliases"></a>
 ## Drush site aliases

-When working with projects hosted on a remote server you would often use drush site aliases.

 There are several places where Drush looks for the alias files.

 The following locations will work in Docksal:

 ```bash